ClayLipscomb/delta-snapshot-clj.alpha/README.md

 ## Publishers and Subscribers

 A publisher is a system of record that makes full data sets available via a query API.
 A subscriber is a system of reference that mirrors a publisher data set by making on-demand requests for deltas that have occurred in the publisher data set since the subscriber's previous request.
-Delta Snapshot handles subscriber requests, pulls from the publisher, and generates deltas to return to the subscriber.
+Delta Snapshot handles the subscriber requests, pulls from the publisher, and generates deltas to return to the subscriber.

 ## Subscription

-A subscription represents a subscriber being registered for a specific publisher data set.
+A subscription represents a subscriber being associated to a specific publisher data set.
 A subscription also represents a data set that is particular to its subscriber.
 Even if two subscribers subscribe to an identical publisher data set, there are two distinct data sets, each with a unique data set id and delta history specific to the subscriber.
 Every subscription is represented by an instance of the [`SubscriptionConfig`](src/delta_snapshot_clj/subscription.clj) protocol.

 An *entity* refers to a row retrieved for a subscriber from a publisher data set.
 Each entity should have an id accessible by a keyword defined in the [`SubscriptionConfig`](src/delta_snapshot_clj/subscription.clj) protocol.
 A publisher data set must be a reducible (`clojure.lang.IReduceInit`) of entity hashmaps.
 Using records instead of hashmaps is recommended to improve performance.